Retro Road Test

 However, it’s the stuff that made the RS4 so cool that allows you to drive it everyday: five seats, a practical boot and all the Audi integrity that made the original A4 such a worry to BMW.

-Personally, we’d aim to spend around £35,000, as the car should be in strong condition – but not so perfect you will be terrified to drive it.
+Pay the most you can afford for a car in strong condition – but not so perfect you will be reluctant to drive it.
+These are practical cars that were made to be enjoyed.

-Bent alloy wheels, service history, crash damage, dented panels, torn seats and signs that it has been stolen in the past.
-All the usual things, then, but with an added degree of care: Audi only made around 6,000 original RS4s and, while enthusiasts bought most of them, some were also purchased by people who should really have been in a TDI.
+Bent alloy wheels, service history, crash damage, dented panels, torn seats and signs that the car has been stolen in the past.
+All the usual things, then, but with an added degree of care: Audi only made around 6,000 original RS4s and, while car enthusiasts bought most of them, some were purchased by people who should really have been in a sales-rep-spec TDI.

 Frankly, we’d only buy from a specialist or a committed enthusiast.
 The mere mention of Cosworth engines and big power from 2.7 litres means we’d be uneasy going for a cheap one.
 And you want to enjoy the best of what the RS4 has to offer.

 For an old-school twist on the modern fast family car, you could certainly give it a go.
-But really, this is a rarity that should be reserved for enthusiasts, those willing to treat it carefully and maintain it religiously.
+But really, this is a rarity that should be reserved for enthusiasts: those willing to treat their RS4 carefully and maintain it religiously.

 There were two versions of the V6 engine.
 The earlier 2000 one was coded ASJ, and was Euro 2 emissions-compliant.
-Later 2000-2001 engines met the EU3 standard, and were coded AZR.
+Later 2000-2001 engines met the EU3 exhaust emissions standard, and were coded AZR.

-At 390 litres with the seats up, the RS4 Avant’s boot is 90 litres smaller than today’s Audi A4 saloon.
+Also, at 390 litres with the seats up, the RS4 Avant’s boot is 90 litres smaller than the outgoing Audi A4 saloon.

 ALSO READ: